blynkkk/blynkkk.github.io/IntroAndDownloads.md

-<span style="color:#D3435C;">**NOTE:** This guide is a **Work In Progress**.
-You're welcome to use it, but please be aware that there might be mistakes, misspellings, broken links and some TODO items listed.</span>

 #Intro
-This guide will help you to understand how to get started using Blynk and give you the most comprehensive overview of all the features.
+This guide will help you to understand how to get started using Blynk and give a comprehensive overview of all the features.

 If you want to jump straight into playing with Blynk, check out Getting Started.
 <br>